OpenSpace/openspace.github.io/docs/builders/joystick-customization.md

 Now that you have defined your map over your controller you can start customizing it and bind camera movements to the axes and scripts to the buttons, as the guide above describes.

+## Contribute your asset
-Now that you have created a new asset file for a controller that OpenSpace does not already provide, consider contributing it to the repository so other users can use it too.
+If you have created a new asset file for a controller that OpenSpace does not already provide, consider contributing it to the repository so other users can use it too.
 Contact us on our [Slack](https://openspacesupport.slack.com) and we can help you get it into the repository or onto our content [Hub](http://hub.openspaceproject.com/).